'Controlled spontaneity': The secret UK government blueprints shaping post-terror planning

-Officials at the Home Office in particular are said to have been impressed by football fans’ demonstrations of support for a Premier League player, Fabrice Muamba, after he suffered a cardiac arrest and collapsed on the pitch in March 2012, four months before the start of the Olympics.
+Officials at the Home Office in particular are said to have been impressed by fans’ support for Premier League footballer Fabrice Muamba, who suffered a cardiac arrest and collapsed on the pitch in March 2012, four months before the start of the London Olympics.

-At subsequent matches, fans of many different clubs held up placards and banners bearing messages of support for Muamba.
+At subsequent matches, fans of many different clubs held up placards and banners bearing messages of support for the player.

-MEE understands that during subsequent contingency planning meetings, Home Officials suggested that replicating such a response could assist the recovery process after any terrorist attack, and result in the Olympic Games continuing.
+MEE understands that during subsequent contingency planning meetings, Home Officials suggested that replicating such a response at the Olympics could assist the recovery process after any terrorist attack - and allow the Games to continue.

-A number of Western governments are understood to have exchanged information about the way in which they use social media in an attempt to shape public responses following terrorist attacks.
+A number of Western governments are understood to have exchanged information about how they use social media to shape public responses following terrorist attacks.

 Examples of “controlled spontaneity” within the UK that MEE has identified include:

-a media campaign that was swiftly deployed after a number of British and American aid workers were beheaded by Islamic State militants in 2014.
+a media campaign that was swiftly deployed after British and American aid workers were beheaded by Islamic State militants in 2014.

 a Twitter, Facebook and mainstream media campaign that was employed later that month, shortly after a man drove his van into a group of people outside a mosque in north London, killing one person and injuring 10 others.